 - Be prepared to pay for non-refundable expenses if the Leader is not able to replace you on the Caravan.

-We all hope you will find that WBCCI Caravans offer Fun, Fellowship and Adventure at an affordable price.
+We all hope you will find that WBCCI Caravans offer Fun, Friendship and Adventure at an affordable price.
 But we all must remember that they are self-supporting and neither WBCCI nor the Caravan Leaders are expected to pay for them.